 Why doesn’t Planet Fitness have a squat rack?

 Planet Fitness doesn’t have a squat rack because they’ve deemed this equipment “too intimidating” for most members.
 At least you can do smith machine squats as a close alternative.

 How do you use the squat rack at Planet Fitness?

 There’s no squat rack at Planet Fitness, and the closest you can get is doing squats with their smith machines.
 So your options are doing smith machine squats or looking for alternatives like the goblet squat or plain old air squats.

 Is it OK to squat on the Smith machine at Planet Fitness?

 Yes, you can do squats with the smith machine at Planet Fitness without getting in trouble.
-The smith machine squat makes a decent alternative to using the squat rack.
+The smith machine squat makes a decent alternative.
 You’ll just miss out on working some stabilizer muscles in the process.